bkw777/reQUAD/README.md

 ## To Use it

+The device disables and replaces the machine's original internal 32k RAM, so copy any files off of the computer before installing the reQUAD.
+You won't be able to access the internal ram except by removing the reQUAD.

 The first time the device is powered up, it will be in a random bank number.

-The first thing you should do after install is explicitly switch to bank 1.
+The first thing you should do after install is blindly explicitly switch to bank 1.

 In BASIC type `OUT 128,0` \[Enter\],
 then ignore any messages and immediately press RESET.